How does dyslexia qualify for special education?

 Quick answer

 Dyslexia is a specific learning disability in basic reading, reading fluency, or reading comprehension under IDEA when it adversely affects educational performance and the child needs specially designed instruction.
-Schools must evaluate in suspected areas, identify processing deficits where relevant, and provide evidence-based reading intervention, not wait for the child to fail.
+Schools must evaluate in all areas of suspected disability and cannot make a child wait to fail.
+Services must be based on peer-reviewed research to the extent practicable (34 CFR 300.320(a)(4)).
+That phrase does not name a reading program.

 What this means for parents

 Many districts still delay dyslexia support until a child is far behind.
-IDEA and growing state laws push earlier identification and structured literacy.
+IDEA sets no reading methodology.
+Where a structured literacy requirement exists, it comes from state law and it varies.

 - Evaluations should assess phonological awareness, decoding, fluency, spelling, comprehension, and written expression as appropriate.